mehmaniayaz/Object-Counter/README.md

 ## Results <a name="results"></a>
 We visualize the model's training and validation accuracy by plotting confusion matrices for both datasets (Figure 4).
 The training confusion matrix demonstrates considerable consistency for the accuracy of each class.
-This is in contrast to the confusion matrix of the validation set that where, model's accuracy drops as number of oranges drops.
-A peculiar mismatch is class 2 where all images are misclassified as class 10.
-I couldn't discover similarities between class 2 and class 10, and despite running the model repeatedly and obtaining the same misclassification, I am left to determine that this issue is due to model's inherent bias with the current dataset.
+This is in contrast to the confusion matrix of the validation set where, model's accuracy drops as number of oranges drops.
+A peculiar mismatch in the validation set is class 2 where all images are misclassified as class 10.
+I couldn't discover similarities between class 2 and class 10 in the original and augmented datasets, and despite running the model repeatedly and obtaining the same misclassification, I am left to determine that this issue is due to model's inherent bias with the current dataset.

 <img src="./disp-images/training_confusionMatrix.png " width="45%"/> <img src="./disp-images/validation_confusionMatrix.png " width="45%"/>